Code-Institute-Submissions/louis-bacon-portfolio-2/README.md

 alt ="A screenshot of me being prompted to select an option from two possible choices" />

 All external links navigate to their intended destination and open in a new browser tab.
-I have added the files 'internal-links-test.mov' and 'external-links-test.mov' to the /assets/testing directory to demonstrate this.

 <strong>Issues</strong>